The State of Florida Issues COVID-19 Updates 04/05/20

 - Continue to coordinate efforts for obtaining lab testing supplies.

-DIVISION OF EMERGENCY MANAGEMENT
+FLORIDA DIVISION OF EMERGENCY MANAGEMENT

 - After conducting a thorough assessment of needs, Director Moskowitz has requested the following supplies through Direct Federal Assistance.
 Supplies are being delivered on a rolling basis, and inventory is being distributed throughout the state 24 hours a day.